 The ASU Community Action Reinforcing Empowerment (ASU CARE) is located off campus at the corner of 911 Magnolia Road and Patrick Street.
 The center is a "One Stop Shop" for residents of the community who are needing to be linked to social and economic services including mental health, medical, educational, social welfare, and employment opportunities.

-Beck PRIDE Center
+Beck Center for Veterans

 Contact: 870-972-2624, Open the Website

 Diabetes Self-Management Program

 This free outpatient clinic provides services to ASU faculty, families and students.
 The program offers education and management for Type 1 and Type 2 diabetes mellitus, gestational diabetes, impaired glucose tolerance (pre-diabetes), and metabolic syndrome.
 Providers, including registered nurses, physical therapists, registered dietitians, laboratory technicians and social workers, assist patients as they make psychological and social adjustments to living with a chronic disease and help patients and their loved ones sustain the lifestyle changes necessary for diabetes management throughout life.

 Contact: 870-972-2815, Open the Website

 The Arkansas Geriatric Education Center (AGEC) was established in 1999 by a grant from the Health Resources and Services Administration.
 The AGEC improves training opportunities and continuing education in geriatrics for clinical health professionals and faculty who teach in health professions programs, and to students in the health professions in Arkansas.